tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_tables.md

 * You can sort the column order.
 * You can page the results so that you show only a certain number of values on the first page and then require users to click next to see more entries.

-Read more of the [datatable documentation](https://www.datatables.net/manual/options) to get a sense of the options you can configure.
-You should probably only use datatables when you have long, massive tables full of information.
+Read more of the [DataTable documentation](https://www.datatables.net/manual/options) to get a sense of the options you can configure.
+You should probably only use DataTables when you have long, massive tables full of information.

 {% include note.html content=" Try to keep the columns to 3 or 4 columns only.
 If you add 5+ columns, your table may create horizontal scrolling with the theme.
 Additionally, keep the column heading titles short." %}